 Give Dar es Salaam some time and you'll probably fall in love with it.
 A lively waterfront city that blends African, Indian and Arab influences to create a unique urban culture, Dar has sprawled chaotically in all directions in recent decades, but still has plenty of charm.

-Despite being located on a coast with centuries of urban history, Dar es Salaam’s story is relatively short.
-When the Omani Sultan of nearby Zanzibar started building a new city here in 1865, the existing town was little more than a fishing village.
-Given a new, grand Arabic name (Dar es Salaam means “haven of peace”), the city later became the capital of the nascent country of Tanganyika (now Tanzania), firstly under the Germans and then for a rather longer period under the British.
+Despite being located on a coast with centuries of urban history, Dar es Salaam’s story is relatively short: when the Omani Sultan of nearby Zanzibar started building a new city here in 1865, the existing town was little more than a fishing village.
+Given a grand Arabic name (Dar es Salaam means “haven of peace”), the city later became the capital of the nascent country of Tanganyika (now Tanzania), firstly under the Germans and then under the British.

-Following Tanzanian independence in 1961, the country’s capital eventually moved inland to Dodoma, but Dar es Salaam still remains Tanzania’s largest city, and its most prominent commercial and cultural centre by far.
+Following Tanzanian independence in 1961, the country’s capital eventually moved inland to Dodoma, but Dar es Salaam still remains Tanzania’s largest city, and its most prominent commercial and cultural hub.

-The city’s appearance is as eclectic as its population.
-Dar es Salaam’s city centre, referred to locally as “Town”, may have sprouted many steel and glass towers recently, but it also has many early 20th century art deco buildings.
-These often bear inscriptions in Arabic and Hindi and have been painted up in pastel colours.
+Today, the city centre (referred to locally as ‘Town’) may have sprouted many steel and glass towers, but it also has many early 20th century art deco buildings.

-Add to this Dar’s fringe of beaches, with their bars, palm trees and the occasional old sailing boats gliding past, and a lot of its old-world charm still remains among the chaos of what has become a decidedly modern city.
+Add to this a fringe of beaches, with their bars, palm trees and the occasional old sailing boats gliding past, and a lot of its old-world charm still remains among the chaos of a decidedly modern city.

 While most non-business visitors only tend to stop briefly en route to Mount Kilimanjaro, the Serengeti or Zanzibar, there’s enough on offer to make it worth lingering.